 TIP: Repeat this exercise until you are comfortable with long, steady exhales.

-STEP-II: Learn How to sing Better by Cultivating and Developing your own Unique Style of Singing to create an active Music Presence.
+STEP 2: Learn How to sing Better by Cultivating and Developing your own Unique Style of Singing to create an active Music Presence

 In this section/part of the how to learn to sing better tutorial, we are going to be looking at how you can cultivate your own unique style of music and develop a strong musical presence, know whats best for you and easily flow through for a better singing ability.